lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If a fragment recipient disassociates from its L2 network, the recipient MUST discard all link fragments of all partially reassembled payload datagrams, and fragment senders MUST discard all not yet transmitted link fragments of all partially transmitted payload (e.g., IPv6) datagrams.
 Similarly, when either end of the LPWAN link first receives a fragment of a packet, it starts a reassembly timer.
 When this time expires, if the entire packet has not been reassembled, the existing fragments MUST be discarded and the reassembly state MUST be flushed.
 The value for this timer is not provided by this specification, and is expected to be defined in technology-specific profile documents.

 TODO (explain the Bitmap optimization)

-## Supporting multiple window sizes

-For Window mode operation, implementers may opt to support a single window size or multiple window sizes.
-The latter, when feasible, may provide performance optimizations.
-For example, a large window size may be used for packets that need to be carried by a large number of fragments.
-However, when the number of fragments required to carry an packet is low, a smaller window size, and thus a shorter bitmap, may be sufficient to provide feedback on all fragments.
-If multiple window sizes are supported, the Rule ID may be used to signal the window size in use for a specific packet transmission.

-TODO (does it works for ACK-on-error?)

-## Aborting fragmented datagram transmissions

-For several reasons, a fragment sender or a fragment receiver may want to abort the on-going transmission of one or several fragmented IPv6 datagrams.

-TODO (explain the abort format packets)

-Upon transmission or reception of the abortion signal, both entities MUST release any resources allocated for the fragmented datagram transmissions being aborted.

-## Downlink fragment transmission

-In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
-In order to avoid potentially high delay for fragmented datagram transmission in the downlink, the fragment receiver MAY perform an uplink transmission as soon as possible after reception of a fragment that is not the last one.
-Such uplink transmission may be triggered by the L2 (e.g. an L2 ACK sent in response to a fragment encapsulated in a L2 frame that requires an L2 ACK) or it may be triggered from an upper layer.

 ## Fragmentation Mode of Operation Description
 The fragmentation is based on the FCN value, which has a length of N bits.
 The All-1 and All-0 values are reserved, and are used to control the fragmentation transmission.
 The FCN will be sent in downwards position this means from larger to smaller and the number of bits depends on the implementation.
 The last fragment in all modes must contains a MIC which is used to check if there are error or missing fragments.